giftnuss/foodsharing/docs/it-tasks.md

 # The foodsharing-IT is looking for helpers 💻🔧
+[Eine **Deutsche Version** ist hier zu finden.] (it-tasks_DE.md)

 Dear potentially interested people (f/m/d),

 we are pleased that you are interested in this topic.
-We at foodsharing are an initiative to fight food waste: https://foodsharing.de/ueber-uns
+We at foodsharing are an initiative to fight food waste: https://foodsharing.de/ueber-uns (link to page in German)
 Our homepage is the central tool of our initiative.
 This platform enables the entire networking among each other, the common work on different topics and last but not least the organisation of all our food rescues.

-What many might not know: Currently we have **260.666** 260,666 registered accounts and send out hundreds of thousands of e-mails every month.
+What many might not know: Currently we more than **270.000** registered accounts and send out hundreds of thousands of emails every month.
 A giant apparatus.
-Around **58.112** food savers are organised via the homepage, and many hundreds of ambassadors (Botschafter) administer a wide variety of regions throughout the German-speaking world.
+Around **62.000** food savers are organised via the homepage, and many hundreds of ambassadors (Botschafter) administer a wide variety of regions throughout the German-speaking world.
-**On the other hand, there are on average only 4-5 programmers.**.
+**On the other hand, there are on average only 5 programmers.**.
 That's why we want to launch a new call with this refreshed post in June 2019.

 ## Have we gotten you interested?
 Feel free to contact us on Slack (https://slackin.yunity.org) in the channel/group chat **#foodsharing-dev or send us an email to [it@foodsharing.network](mailto:it@foodsharing.network)** so that we can find together some possible tasks and fields of activity around the topics listed below for you.
-Should these two ways of contact keep you away, you can also write a message to  [Peter](https://foodsharing.de/profile/116481 "Peter's Profile") via the website.
-We are a great team and so far we have found a task for everyone who wanted to help!
+Should these two ways of contact keep you away, you can also write a message to [Peter](https://foodsharing.de/profile/116481 "Peter's profile") via the website.
+We are a great team and so far we have found a task for everyone who wanted to help.

 ## Where are all the volunteers with IT skills?